Basic Bricklaying and Cement Mixing Guide for Beginners

 - Plumb the two end bricks and place your level across vertically across the 3 so that you can 'range them in'.
 There should be no gaps between the brick and the level.

 Repeat all of these step until you have your finished structure.

-Your project now needs the finishing touches added to it.
-You will need your brick trowel, jointing bar and soft brush for this.
+Once everything is straight, level, and plumb, you just need to add the finishing touches.
+You will need your brick trowel, jointing bar, and soft brush for this.